 Courses on Udemy are mostly video based with printed material as well and sometimes quizzes, but unlike learning with books, you can interact with the instructor and/ or fellow students if you wish.

-Readers of my website will always get special offers.
+Readers of my website will always get the current best price.
 Check out my Learning German on Udemy page and click on the links or the pictures to find out more about the courses and see what Udemy has as the best price in your country.

 If you don’t know Udemy, download my PDF with instructions on how to buy a course on Udemy

 Skillshare is a membership site.
 There are some free courses but for the majority you need to be a premium member.
-Membership is well worth it for the 1000s of courses and at the moment you can try it out for free for one month.
-Just click to my landing page http://bit.ly/angelikaskillshare and then click on the green bar at the top.
+Membership is well worth it for the +17,000 of courses and at the moment you can try it out for for two months for free.
+Just click to my landing page https://bit.ly/angelikaskillshare and then click on the green bar at the top.
 Alternatively, check out my Learning German on Skillshare page to see which courses I offer.
 Just click on any picture or text of the course you might be interested in.

 Skillshare classes are shorter than Udemy courses.
 The idea of Skillshare is that you can learn a new skill every day by watching a short course followed by a project.
 Making a project is your chance to consolidate what you learned while watching the videos, since learning is important no matter the subject, you can even go online to find ielts preparation course near me, in case you need it.